armslice/Megaman-Tutorial/README.md

 ### 0. Setup:

 Start Godot and create a new project by creating and selecting an new empty project folder.
-Copy and paste the contents of Start Resources folder into that folder.
+Copy and paste the contents of Start Resources folder into that new project folder.

 	Project>Project Settings: